-With the level of technological integration into nearly every facet of life and business, it’s practically essential for companies, large or small, have an Information Technology, or IT, department to handle all the technological issues that arise.
+With the level of technological integration into nearly every facet of life and business, it’s practically essential for companies, large or small, have an Information Technology (IT) department to handle all the technological issues that arise.

-Most of us probably don’t know much about the IT department beyond the fact that they’re the ones who occasionally come by to install new software or fix computer-related problems.
+Most of us probably don’t know much about the IT department other than as your coworkers who occasionally come by to install new software or fix computer-related problems.
 And while those are among IT’s general responsibilities, that’s just the tip of the iceberg.
 The truth is, the IT department does much of their work behind the scenes, and may be much more integral to your company’s success than you realize.

 One of the biggest drivers of a successful business is efficiency, and the ability to automate routine tasks is a great way to increase overall efficiency.
-By and large, the IT department is responsible for providing the infrastructure for this automation.
+Generally speaking, the IT department is responsible for providing the infrastructure for this automation.